Skip to content

 ESD and Immunity

-CE testing includes immunity tests.
-IEC 61000-4-2 (ESD) is often the hardest to pass:
+CE testing isn't just about emissions — you also have to pass immunity tests.
+IEC 61000-4-2 (ESD) is often the hardest one.
+You're looking at:

-• Level 4: ±8 kV contact, ±15 kV air discharge
+• Level 4: ±8 kV contact discharge, ±15 kV air discharge

-• Human Body Model: 100 pF discharged through 1.5 kΩ
+• The test uses a Human Body Model: 100 pF discharged through 1.5 kΩ

 Summary Checklist

-• [ ] Spread-spectrum clock enabled
+• [ ] Spread-spectrum clocking enabled (if your IC supports it)

-• [ ] Ferrite bead on each external interface
+• [ ] Ferrite bead on each external interface signal line